-Police: Mother says she was coerced to perform sex act on 1-year-old daughter
+Police: Fired deputy coerced mother to perform sex act on infant as part of ‘fantasy’

 IBERVILLE PARISH, La.
 (WAFB/Gray News) - A deputy with the Iberville Parish Sheriff’s Office was fired following his arrest in connection to the rape of a one-year-old child.

-St. Gabriel Police Chief Kevin Ambeau said Shadrick Jones, 33, the now former deputy, is accused of filming the rape of the child.
+St. Gabriel Police Chief Kevin Ambeau said Shadrick Jones, 33, the now fired deputy, is accused of filming the rape of the child.
 Jones worked as a deputy for the Iberville Parish Sheriff’s Office.
 Before that, he was a deputy for the West Baton Rouge Parish Sheriff’s Office.

-During a 2 p.m. press conference at the St. Gabriel Police Department, Ambeau said police received a video Friday evening of a woman sexually abusing her one-year-old daughter.
+During a 2 p.m. press conference at the St. Gabriel Police Department, Ambeau said police received a video Friday evening of a woman sexually abusing an infant.
 The video was recorded at 4:38 p.m., Ambeau added.

-The mother, identified as Iyehesa Todd, 26, told police that Jones coerced her to perform the sex act on the child because she had a traffic arrest warrant against her.
+Thewoman, identified as Iyehesa Todd, 26, told police that Jones coerced her to perform the sex act on the child because she had a traffic arrest warrant against her.
 She said she was afraid to go to jail.
+Todd told investigators Jones told her to perform the sex act because it was his “fantasy” to see something like that, Ambeau said.

-“I’ve never seen anything so sickening and disgusting in my own life," Ambeau, who has 30 years of law enforcement experience, said.
+“I’ve never seen anything so sickening and disgusting in my own life," said Ambeau, who has been the police chief for 16 years.

-The mother has been arrested and charged with first-degree rape and incest.
+Todd was arrested and charged with first-degree rape and incest.
 She was booked into the Iberville Parish jail.

 Jones was charged with possession of child porn and principle to first-degree rape.
 He was booked into the West Baton Rouge Parish jail.